Exceptional dynamics of interacting spin liquids: Abstract

 \section{Abstract}

 We show that interactions in quantum spin liquids can result in non-Hermitian phenomenology that differs qualitatively from mean-field expectations.
 We demonstrate this in two prominent cases through the effects of phonons and disorder on a Kitaev honeycomb model.
 Using analytic and numerical calculations, we show the generic appearance of exceptional points and rings depending on the symmetry of the system.
 Their existence is reflected in dynamical observables including the dynamic structure function measured in neutron scattering.
-The results point to new phenomenological features in realizable spin liquids that must be incorporated into the analysis of experimental data.
+The results point to new phenomenological features in realizable spin liquids that must be incorporated into the analysis of experimental data and also indicate that spin liquids could be generically stable to wider classes of perturbations.

 Quantum spin liquids are low temperature phases of matter in which quantum fluctuations prevent the establishment of long-range magnetic order.
 Besides the absence of local order, a more distinct characteristic is the presence of exotic fractionalized spin excitations (spinons) and emergent gauge fields~\cite{anderson1987resonating, balents2010spin, savary2016quantum, Knolle2019} due to long-range entanglement in the system.
 This suggests possible applications ranging from quantum simulation to spintronics~\cite{yang2021probing}.